survos/SurvosGridBundle/README.md

 # Survos Grid Bundle

-Use the DataTables.net javascript library with Symfony, Twig and API Platform.
+Use the DataTables.net javascript library with Symfony, Twig.